markdeleon01/content-ops-starter/content/pages/services.md

         type: FeaturedItem
       - title: Credentialing Management
         tagline:
-        subtitle: This is the item subtitle
+        subtitle: Get credentialed fast and stay compliant.
         text: |
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          We handle the paperwork so you can unlock revenue without the headaches.
         image:
           url: /images/Credentialing-Management.jpg
           altText: Credentialing Management